-Successful Cloud migration helps companies through their digital transformation journey as it provides adequate services for businesses’ growing needs.
-Commonly, “cloud migration” describes the move from on-premises or legacy infrastructure to the cloud.
-The term can also apply when migrating from one cloud to another cloud.
+Successful Cloud migration helps companies through their digital transformation journey by providing adequate services for businesses’ growing needs.
+Commonly, “cloud migration” describes the move from on-premises or legacy infrastructure to the cloud, but the term can also apply when migrating from one cloud to another.

-Moving data to the cloud requires preparation and planning in deciding on an approach.
+Moving data to the cloud requires preparation and planning to decide on an approach.

-This article talks about building a 8-step checklist to consider and address a successful cloud migration.
+This article discusses building an 8-step checklist to consider and address a successful cloud migration.

-Before initiating the cloud migration process, you need to establish the migration architect’s role to lead the process.
+Before initiating the cloud migration process, you must establish the migration architect’s role in leading the process.
 The migration architect is a system architect-level person responsible for planning and completing all aspects of the migration.
-The core responsibility of a best cloud migration architect include:
+The core responsibilities of a best cloud migration architect include:

 - Defining refactoring necessary to make the migration successful,